by Diane Spicer

 Avoiding sunburn takes some dedication to selecting the right sunscreen, and then applying it regularly.

-If you're not a fan of sunscreens, given recent reports about its chemical ingredients reaching the bloodstream, then alter your behavior and gear to keep ultraviolet radiation from frying your skin.
+If you're not a fan of sunscreens, given recent reports about its chemical ingredients reaching the bloodstream, then alter your behavior and use protective gear to keep ultraviolet radiation from frying your skin.

 At the end of a long trail day, you're in a hurry to get something hot and tasty into your body.